 The Graduate School aims to support our students through all phases of their graduate careers with timely information, opportunities, and resources.

 All WWU graduate students should be enrolled in (or have received an invitation for) the Graduate Resources and Information course on Canvas.
-This course is being updated with extensive COVID-19 resources for graduate students.
+This course includes general graduate orientation information and extensive COVID-19 resources for graduate students.
 Contact the Graduate School if you are not enrolled.

 Interim Grading Policy

-The Graduate Faculty Governance Council has approved an interim grading policy for graduate courses, allowing students to request P/NP grades in some circumstances.
+The Graduate Faculty Governance Council has approved an interim grading policy for graduate courses during the pandemic, allowing students to request P/NP grades in some circumstances.
 See the full policy for details.

 Student Emergency Fund